Deferred Action for Childhood Arrivals: Travel eligibility

 Travel for leisure is not a valid purpose.

 A stamp applied to the Mexican passport of a DACA recipient entering the United States with Advance Parole at John F. Kennedy International Airport in January 2017, with handwritten annotations indicating the passport holder was paroled into the United States by a Customs and Border Protection officer.

 As of September 2017, USCIS ceased approving applications for an advance parole document relating to DACA.
 As of July 2022, however, advance parole for DACA recipients was reinstated.

 Renewals

 USCIS released the process for DACA renewals in June 2014 and directed applicants to file their documents during a 30-day window starting 150 days before the expiration of their previous DACA status.
 Renewing requires an additional $495 fee.
+However, the fee has increased over time and has reached $605 if filing on paper and $555 if filing online.

 As of June 2016, there had been 606,264 renewal cases, with 526,288 approved, 4,703 denied and 75,205 renewals pending.

 Expansion

 In November 2014, U.S. President Barack Obama announced changes to DACA which would expand it to include undocumented immigrants who entered the country prior to 2010, eliminate the requirement that applicants be younger than 31 years old, and lengthen the renewable deferral period to two years.
 The Pew Research Center estimated that this would increase the number of eligible people by about 330,000; in December 2014, Texas and 25 other states, all with Republican governors, sued in the District Court for the Southern District of Texas asking the court to enjoin implementation of both the DACA expansion and Deferred Action for Parents of Americans (DAPA) (a similar program).
 In February 2015, Judge Andrew S. Hanen issued a preliminary injunction blocking the expansion from going into effect while the case, Texas v.
 United States, proceeded.
 After progressing through the court system, the appeals court ruled 2–1 in favor of enjoining the DACA expansion.
 When the Obama administration appealed to the Supreme Court, Justice Antonin Scalia's untimely death left an 8 justice court, which then ruled equally divided (4–4) for and against the injunction.
 Procedural rules of the Court in the case of a tie would mean that no opinion would be written, no precedent would be set by the Supreme Court in the case, and that the appellate court's ruling would stand.

 There are now calls to expand DACA to include children of adults who entered the USA legally.
 In these cases, their children are only legal in the US as long as they are minors.
 When the children become 21 years old, they no longer have a legal visa status in the USA.
 Some have coined the label "documented dreamers" to describe this category of young people who entered the country with proper documentation.
 Another category of young people often overlooked in the discussion of DACA is those who have arrived in the USA illegally since 2010, the cutoff for the present DACA policy.